 The seaside town of Barmouth has plenty of independent shops and eateries, a beach and a fairground with amusements for a fun day out.
 Along the harbourside, Barmouth bridge stands loud and proud across the estuary.
 The wooden bridge which opened in 1867 is 820-metres (2390ft) in length and can be walked across back toward Fairbourne.
 The Barmouth ferry also travels across the estuary.

 The next stop is Harlech.
 Royal St David's Golf Club is a 7min walk from the railway station.
 The grand championship links golf course is ranked in the top 50 courses in Britain.
-From the golf club, walk 12mins for 0.5 miles (0.8 km) up the steep hill to Harlech Castle.
+From the golf club, walk 12mins for 0.5 miles (0.8 km) up the steep hill to Castell Harlech (Harlech Castle).
 Positioned high up on a sheer rocky crag, the walk is worth the effort as the views from the top of the castle walls, which connect the towers are spectacular.
 Enter the castle along the floating bridge from the shop and café.
 There is also a 2 mile (3.2 km) Meirion Trail around Harlech discovering five story chairs around the town telling the story of the battle of Meirion and the Morfeirch (giant seahorses) through QR codes.

 A bridge stretching over an estuary.